 Platelet rich plasma (PRP): PRP is obtained from your own blood after it has been processed to concentrate platelets and certain white blood cells that enhance healing and reduce inflammation.
-PRP may be injected directly into the damaged tissue during an outpatient procedure or following repair surgery.
+PRP may be injected directly into the damaged tissue during an outpatient procedure, at the time of or following repair surgery.

-Bone marrow aspiration concentrate (BMAC): BMAC is obtained after processing bone marrow that is removed from your pelvic bone.
+Bone marrow aspiration concentrate (BMAC): BMAC is obtained after processing bone marrow that is removed from a bone region.
 BMAC is rich in stem cells, which produce proteins and growth factors necessary for healing and reducing inflammation.